About Electronic Recycling (E-Waste Recycling) Services

 Electronic waste, commonly known as e-scrap or e-waste, is the waste generated from surplus, broken, and obsolete electronic devices that have no further ability to be reused or repurposed.
 Electronics contains various toxic and hazardous chemicals and materials that are released into the environment if they are not disposed of properly.
 Electronic recycling is the process of recovering commodities and materials from old electronic devices for re-use in new products.

-ERI has eight certified facilities in the United States, which are certified to the highest standards available for e-waste processing, with an annual capacity to shred up to a billion pounds of electronics per year.
+ERI has nine certified facilities in the United States, which are certified to the highest standards available for e-waste processing, with an annual capacity to shred up to a billion pounds of electronics per year.
 This makes ERI the highest capacity e-waste processor in the industry.
 With over a million square feet of indoor-secured facility space and football field proprietary length shredders along with first-of-its-kind electronic waste handling robotics, ERI is unmatched in its ability to responsibly recycle electronics waste (e-waste).

 ERI’s proprietary state-of-the-art e-scrap shredding, CRT glass cleaning systems, flat panel video display device (LCD, LED, Plasma) processing, and PV/Solar Panel Recycling technologies allow ERI to transform each device into a commodity that is further recycled and reintroduced into new products.